Jadesstars/EldenRing-SaveStateLinux/README.md

     ~
 If you for some reason select the wrong ER0000.sl2 file, fear not I made it simple for the script to function
-    simply open your terminal of choice and paste this:
+    simply open your terminal/command prompt of choice and paste this:

     rm -f $HOME/savestatescriptFolder/saveFileScript.txt
 then you re-run the script and choose one of the other options that are presented to you, repeat until you have the correct game files, or manually type it if it isnt show in the list of available options.